-One of the most common questions that people ask after detox and rehab is, “Now what?”
+One of the most common questions that people ask after rehab is, “Now what?”
 This was a valid question several years ago when many rehabs only provided an initial rehab treatment plan.
 Once you completed the program, then you were left on your own.
 As you may expect, the result was a high percentage of relapses.
 This is why modern treatment facilities now offer aftercare.
 What is aftercare?

 The aftercare definition is simply continued treatment that rehab centers offer after the initial treatment has concluded.
 Rehab typically lasts 30, 60, or 90 days.
 By contrast, aftercare can last indefinitely.
 Some clients choose to stick with certain aspects of aftercare for several years.